seantiz/rust-webdev/README.md

 ### Threading

 Rust is a truly multithreaded language, while Javascript uses a single-threaded Event Loop.
-If you need more background on the event loop, task queues and microtask queues there are great videos on it here.
+If you need more background on the event loop, task queues and microtask queues then here is [a link to three great videos explaning the Event Loop](/md/EVENT-LOOP.md).

 ### Async/Await Runtime Cost

-Because Javascript's async/await is built on top of Promises and the Event Loop, you do pay some runtime costs in terms of object allocation and task scheduling.
-In comparison, Rust's async/await is zero-cost.
-How?
+Because Javascript's `Async/await` is built on top of Promises and the Event Loop, you do pay some runtime costs in terms of object allocation and task scheduling.
+In comparison, Rust's `Async/await` is zero-cost.

 If you're ever done game development in something like Godot, the idea of state machines may be familiar.

-The generated machine code from compiled Async/await statements in Rust is as efficient as hand-written state machines; the compiler knows exactly what state needs to be preserved between await points.
+The generated machine code from compiled `Async/await` statements in Rust is as efficient as hand-written state machines; the compiler knows exactly what state needs to be preserved between await points.
 The end result is zero additional runtime cost.

 ### Cancellation and Blocking

-It's hard to summarise the difference between writing in a language where asynchronous tasks were "a thing" from the language's birth, compared to being brought in after the language was launched.
-But async/await is a great example of how you don't need to bring in external dependencies or write any manual helper functions to do true thread cancellation and blocking with Rust's built-in features (the Drop trait in particular below).
+You don't need to bring in external dependencies or write any manual helper functions to do true thread cancellation and blocking with Rust's built-in features (the Drop trait in particular below).

 Here's an example of what I'd write in Rust: